matthewwall/weert/DATAMODEL.md

   </tr>
 </table>

 There can be any number of different observation types in a packet, but only one entry per type.

+# License & Copyright

+Copyright (c) 2015 Tom Keffer <tkeffer@gmail.com>

+  See the file LICENSE for your full rights.